 2. Place the eggs in a steamer basket.
 Once the water is boiling (shouldn’t take too long), remove lid, place the steamer basket with the eggs in them, inside the pot (the water level should not be above the steamer basket).
-Replace lid and set a timer for 6 minutes and 45 seconds.
+Replace lid, leaving the heat on high and steam the eggs for 6 minutes and 45 seconds.

 Makes 4-6 eggs.